Johannes11833/KIT-Ilias-Downloader/README.md

 ### Local Setup

 The local set up is similar to the Docker one in the way, that you'll first have to set up the rclone remote of your choice.
-Once that is done, start the python application by runnin
+Once that is done, start the python application by running:

 ```shell
 python main.py